mhojan/tweet-detox/index.md

 - 🛜 Access to the internet
 - 🙏🏾 Patience and perseverance

+**Note:** I personally use a Mac, but I did my best to include Windows steps throughout this guide.
+Let me know if anything's unclear!

 <!-- Estimated Time Breakdown -->

 ## ⏳ Estimated Time Breakdown